What is abusive head trauma?

 Abusive head trauma happens when a baby is shaken violently, hit in the head, thrown, or dropped on purpose.
 It usually happens at the hands of an overwhelmed parent or caregiver who can’t cope with a baby’s long periods of crying and the demands of caring for a young child.

-Violently shaking a young child or hitting him or her in the head causes the child’s brain to shake back and forth inside the skull.
+Violently shaking a young child or hitting them in the head causes the child’s brain to shake back and forth inside the skull.
 This is especially true in babies, whose neck muscles aren’t fully developed.
 The movement causes your child’s brain to swell, bruise, and bleed from the tearing of blood vessels, nerves, and tissue.

 How is abusive head trauma diagnosed?